clubbiomed/MicroMart/README.md

 # MicroMart

-Documentation of an iteration of the BioArt activity used as a teaching component at the Division of Biomedical and Life Sciences at Lancaster University developed by [Dr Rod Dillon](https://www.lancaster.ac.uk/health-and-medicine/about-us/people/rod-dillon) and [Dr Jackie Parry](https://www.lancaster.ac.uk/health-and-medicine/about-us/people/jackie-parry)
+Documentation of an iteration of the BioArt activity used as a teaching component at the [Faculty of Health & Medicine](https://www.lancaster.ac.uk/health-and-medicine/) at Lancaster University developed by [Dr Rod Dillon](https://www.lancaster.ac.uk/health-and-medicine/about-us/people/rod-dillon) and [Dr Jackie Parry](https://www.lancaster.ac.uk/health-and-medicine/about-us/people/jackie-parry)

 <img src="images/benchprep.jpg" width="600">